 P.2a(1).
 Key competitors might include other communities that seek to attract potential residents, other customers, and resources also sought by your community.
 Key competitors might also include other communities that provide similar or competing offerings.

 P.2a(3).
-Comparative data should address overall community outcomes (e.g., overall health, educational, or economic indicators) as well as the performance of specific programs and services.
+Comparative data should address overall community outcomes (e.g., overall health, educational, economic, or quality-of-life indicators) as well as the performance of specific programs and services.

 P.2b(1).
-Core competencies are your community’s areas of greatest expertise or strength.
-They are your community’s strategically important capabilities that are central to its success or provide an advantage in its environment.
+Core competencies are your community’s and your community excellence group’s areas of greatest expertise or strength.
+They are those strategically important capabilities that are central to your success or provide an advantage in your environment.

 P.2c.
 This question is intended to set an overall context for your approach to performance improvement.
 The approach you use should be related to your group’s needs.
-Approaches compatible with the systems approach provided by the Community Excellence Framework include Lean, Plan-Do-Study/Check-Act (PDSA/PDCA), Lean, and Six Sigma.
-Compatible community frameworks include the Community Capital Framework, collective impact, Healthy Communities, and Community Visioning.
+Approaches compatible with the systems approach provided by the Communities of Excellence Framework include Lean, Plan-Do-Study/Check-Act (PDSA/PDCA), and Six Sigma.
+Compatible community frameworks include the Community Capital Framework, Collective Impact, Healthy Communities, and Community Visioning.